ruthadeyemi/ruthadeyemi/README.md

 Software Engineer
 -----------------

-I've been learning to code since 2021 and I started with Java, Python, Javascript, React, HTML/CSS and Django but, I have recently found a passion Designs and frontend development...
+I've been learning to code since 2021 and I started with Java, Python, Javascript, React, HTML/CSS and Django but, I have recently found a passion for Designs and frontend development...

 *   🌍  I'm based in Lekki, Lagos, Nigeria.
 *   ✉️  You can contact me at [adeyemiadebimpe16@gmail.com](mailto:adeyemiadebimpe16@gmail.com  )